+Causes of climate change

 Over the past two and a half centuries, our societies have burnt increasing amounts of fossil fuels to power machines, generate electricity, heat buildings and transport people and goods.
-Since the Industrial Revolution the concentration of CO2 in the atmosphere has increased by around 41%, and it continues to rise.
+Since the Industrial Revolution in 1750 the concentration of CO2 in the atmosphere has increased by around 40%, and it continues to rise.

 Trees help to regulate the climate by taking up CO2 from the atmosphere, and immense amounts of carbon are stored in the world's forests.
 When forests are cut down, the carbon stored in the trees is released into the atmosphere as CO2, adding to the greenhouse effect.
 On top of that, when a forest is destroyed, it can no longer absorb CO2 from the atmosphere.

 Other greenhouse gases are emitted in smaller quantities than CO2.
 However, they all trap heat far more effectively than CO2 does, in some cases by a factor of thousands of times, making them also powerful contributors to global warming.

-In addition to CO2, five other gases are controlled by the Kyoto Protocol, the international treaty which sets limitations on greenhouse gas emissions from developed countries.
+In addition to CO2, six other gases are controlled by the Kyoto Protocol, the international treaty which sets limitations on greenhouse gas emissions from developed countries.
 These gases are: